3 Things to Look for in a Climbing Shoe

 • There are no air pockets in the heel or midfoot.

 • The toes are not too tight.
-REI and climbing shops like ours will often have a rock wall to test shoes on.
+REI and climbing shops like ours often have a rock wall where you can test shoes on.
 Use it.
 Your toes will thank you in the end.

 • For a better custom fit, look for laces, webbing, and straps that go both ways (one that tightens right-left and one that draws left-right like with our Endeavor).